Hong Kong activist Joshua Wong steps down from pro-democracy group | DW | 30.06.2020

 Three more members resign

 "The struggle of Hong Kong people will not stop, it will only continue in a stronger gesture ...
-Guard my city until the last minute," Law wrote in a Facebook post.
+Guard my city until the last minute," Law wrote in a Facebook post on Tuesday.

 Wong, Chow and Law have all previously been banned from seeking election and holding elected office in the territory, based on accusations of support for self-determination for Hong Kong.
 However, both Wong and Law intend to run for Hong Kong's Legislative Council election in September.